splunk-soar-connectors/code42v2/CONTRIBUTING.md

 This will output a diff of the files that were changed.
 Once these have been corrected and re-pushed, the PR checks should pass.

-You can optionally also choose to have these checks / automatic adjustments occur automatically on each git commit that you make (instead of only when running `make style`.)
+You can also choose to have these checks / automatic adjustments occur automatically on each git commit that you make (instead of only when running `make style`.)
 To do so, install the pre-commit hooks:

 ```bash
 pre-commit install